naphatsiri/DADS5001-Miniproject/README.md

 *   **Import data from csv.file :** socio-economic and gdp per capita.
 *   **Read data information :** we found that the DataFrame has 9 columns and 3,269 rows.

-# Describe data informantion in each column
+# Describe data information in each column

 *   **Country name :** 174 countries.
 *   **Country code :** 3 letter code.